Meet the LEND Fellows

 In Emily's free time she enjoys being outdoors backpacking, hiking, and canoeing, as well as good coffee and good conversation.

-Elise has a dual master’s in Social Work and Public Health from the University of Minnesota Twin Cities and is a Certified ADA Coordinator through the University of Missouri and the Great Plains ADA Center.
+Elise (she/her) has a dual master’s in Social Work and Public Health from the University of Minnesota Twin Cities and is a Certified ADA Coordinator through the University of Missouri and the Great Plains ADA Center.
 She has over ten years of experience working at the intersections of disability, gender and racial justice and is currently the ADA Coordinator and a Community Outreach and Access Coordinator for the Minneapolis Park & Recreation Board (MPRB) where she leads the implementation of MPRB’s ADA Transition Plan and ADA Action Plan and works across departments to look at how race, gender, and ability impact the ways people interact with the Minneapolis parks.
 As a LEND Community Fellow, Elise is excited to learn more about NDDs while also building interdisciplinary professional and community connections that will inform the future development of MPRB programs, built space, and policy to better serve children with NDDs and their families and to support them in accessing health and wellness opportunities in the Minneapolis Parks.

 Kate is the President and Chief Executive Officer (CEO) of Center for Africans Now in America, Inc. (CANA-Health Care Clinic), one of the premier multicultural/multilingual health care services organizations in Minnesota since 1998.
 She is also the founder and president of All Star Academy (ASA), an organization which focuses on microenterprise economic education and development for individuals and families with disabilities.
 She earned a doctorate in Educational Administration and Special Education from the University of North Dakota, ND; and a Masters degree in the same fields from Moorhead State University, Moorhead, MN.
 Dr. Kate also is a licensed and experienced Director of Special Education in Minnesota, a licensed K-12 school principal, and licensed in Autism Spectrum Disorders as well.
 She is a Licensed Independent Social Worker (LISW).
 Dr. Kate has a certificate in Marriage and Family Therapy; she is currently a mental health treatment director at CANA-Health Care Clinic: Center for Africans Now in America, Inc. She has many years of classroom teaching experience on Special Education both in Elementary and High Schools.
 She is an expert in multicultural competency training, IEP development, Special Education Laws, and Transitions in Special Education.
 She provides Special Education workshops and training to private, public, and charter schools and mental health agencies.
 Dr. Kate is an inclusive, transparent, and collaborative leader with proven commitment to work for the success of children with neurodevelopmental disabilities and their families.